Monday, February 12, 2018

 Flint Creek

 Flint Creek is a slow-flowing, meandering stream influenced by the fluctuating water levels of Wheeler Reservoir.
-The creek and its tributaries are comprised of 150 miles of streams that drain over 291,000 acres of land in Morgan, Lawrence, and Cullman counties.
-Its headwaters are in northern Cullman County, and the creek flows into Morgan County, where it converges with West Flint Creek near US Highway 31.
-As it confluence with the Tennessee River at mile 308.5
+The creek and its tributaries comprise 150 miles of streams that drain over 291,000 acres of land in Morgan, Lawrence, and Cullman counties.
+Its headwaters are in northern Cullman County, and the creek flows into Morgan County, where it converges with West Flint Creek near U.S. Highway 31.
+As it confluences with the Tennessee River at mile 308.5

 Fishing and Land

-the Flint Creek shoreline offers a wide variety of hardwoods, bluffs, farms, and wildlife, while the stream itself is home to crappie, bream, bass, catfish, and a few yellow perch.
+The Flint Creek shoreline offers a wide variety of hardwoods, bluffs, farms, and wildlife, while the stream itself is home to crappie, bream, bass, catfish, and a few yellow perch.
 Much of the land surrounding the creek is within the TVA Reservation and Wheeler National Wildlife Refuge, making it accessible to the public.
 Improved boat launching areas are available at Hickory Hills and Hwy 31 South.
-There is an improved launch area suitable for small boats and canoes located south of US Highway 67.
+An improved launch area suitable for small boats and canoes is located south of U.S. Highway 67.
 This universally accessible pier was built so everyone can enjoy what the watershed has to offer.

 Watershed Project

 The Flint Creek Watershed Project is a multiagency cooperative led by local leaders and watershed residents.
-In 1996, a Watershed Conservatory District was established, and plans were developed with the assistance of two federal agencies, five Alabama state agencies, and three local soil and water conservation districts.
-A variety of projects, including agricultural demonstrations, well sampling programs, on-site wastewater demonstrations, and riparian zone management efforts, have been implemented by this project.
-Public outreach activities include household hazardous waste days and pesticides.
+In 1996, a Watershed Conservancy District was established, and plans were developed with assistance from two federal agencies, five Alabama state agencies, and three local soil and water conservation districts.
+This project has implemented a variety of projects, including agricultural demonstrations, well sampling programs, on-site wastewater demonstrations, and riparian zone management efforts.
+Public outreach activities include household hazardous waste days and pesticide disposal.

 Seagrass, Soup of the Sea and Migratory Birds